-The juice from the walnuts will permanently stain anything it touches, so you might want to wear gloves while cutting them.
+The juice from the walnuts will permanently stain anything it touches, so I recommend that you wear gloves while cutting them.
 Wash down the cutting board as soon as you are done cutting the walnuts.

 - 2 cinnamon sticks